Digital Marketing Strategies and Ideas for Startups in 2020

 Plus, to get more out of your content budget, you can reuse content in lots of different ways.
 For example, you can redirect leads back to your website through your carefully planned email campaigns that include snippets from blog posts on your website that pertain to the moment.

 It’s no secret that startup companies are still playing catch-up to B2B and B2C companies in the process of digital transformation.
-Having embraced the notion that digitization can lead to growth, startup players who’ve transformed their back-end processes and IT infrastructures should now work with digital marketing consultants on implementing marketing strategies outlined here.
+Having embraced the notion that digitization can lead to growth, startup players who’ve transformed their back-end processes and IT infrastructures should now work with startup marketing consultants on implementing marketing strategies outlined here.
 That’s how they’ll begin to capture and delight their prospects who expect a stellar customer experience, just like what they get in the B2C world.
 Good luck in 2020!